An Invitation to my 120th Birthday Celebration.

 Source: The Atlantic

-Better to be safe: Cooking with black plastic is something we should avoid as heat energizes harmful plastic compounds to migrate into our food.
+Better to be safe: Cooking with black plastic is something we should avoid as heat energizes harmful plastic compounds that migrate into our food.

 "People with the highest blood levels of PBDEs, a class of flame retardants found in black plastic, had about a 300 percent increase in their risk of dying from cancer compared with people who had the lowest levels, according to a study released this year."